themesberg/flowbite/content/getting-started/introduction.md

 Learn more about Flowbite and TypeScript in the [quickstart guide](https://flowbite.com/docs/getting-started/typescript/).

+## Figma Design System

+The components from Flowbite are first conceptualized and designed in Figma using the latest features such as variants, auto-layout, grids, responsive layouts, and more.

+Learn more by checking out <a href="{{< param homepage >}}/figma/">Flowbite's Figma design system</a> and start designing your Tailwind CSS projects before actually coding them.

+## Flowbite SVG Icons

+Check out a free and open-source collection of over 430 SVG icons with solid and outline styles to integrate with the UI components from Flowbite.

+Learn more by browsing the <a href="{{< param homepage >}}/icons/">Flowbite Icons</a> page and interface to directly copy-paste the icons into your project as raw SVGs or React (JSX) code.

+## Pro version

+If you want to take your Tailwind development workflow to the next level you can check out the [pro version of Flowbite]({{< param homepage >}}/pro/) which includes fully coded pages and layouts for application, marketing, and e-commerce user interfaces.

+## Enhance UI book

+If you want to learn and improve your design skills as a developer we recommend you to check out the [Enhance UI](https://www.enhanceui.com/) book that will also help you be able to use the Flowbite Ecosystem to its fullest by teaching you the fundamentals of UI/UX.

 ## Tailwind CSS 2.0

 Flowbite is fully compatible with the 2.x versions of Tailwind CSS.